cobieta/EPQ-Project/README.md

 # EPQ-Project
 This is the repositry for the game I created in Unity with C# for my Extended Project Qualification (EPQ).
 I worked on this during 2017 and 2018.
 It inlcudes the final report I wrote.
-To play the game, please download the Unity DLLs.zip and EPQ game build for x64.zip files.
-You need to place the .dll files from the Unity DLLs.zip into the same directory as the application file to launch the game.
-This game works on x64 systems.
+To play the game, please download the correct EPQ game build folder for your system (either the x64 or x86 one).
+To view the Unity project files, check the EPQ game folder.

 This is a link to the presentation that I created to demonstrate my project and includes video footage of my game: https://docs.google.com/presentation/d/1u0a9Wj1VDS1jHLZHs7kl8kicW7z_Bjvka9omP1oY9AU/edit?usp=sharing

-*Since I have only recently created this Github account, the executable game and the project source files have not been added to this repository yet because they are stored on a backup that I don't have physical access to at the moment.
-They will be available from 11th December when I have access again.
-Feel free to have a look at the presentation and report I wrote for this project in the meantime.*